discojapi/ics-class-schedule/README.md

     python src/main.py
 ```
 ## Usage
-Simply add the classes you'd like, set your class period settings (Start-End) and customize as you like the calendar, **colors won't be added to the .ics file, since those aren't part of the standard**, you can always save your progress to a text file clicking `Save`.
+Simply add the classes you'd like, set your class period settings (Start-End) and customize as you like the calendar, you can always save your progress to a text file clicking `Save`.
 Once you're done with your changes, click `Export to .ics file`, select where you want the file and save.
 Most popular .ics clients (E.G. Google Calendar, Microsoft Outlook) will let you import the file.
 ## Bug reporting / Feature requests / Contributing
 All Issues or Pull requests are welcome.